 MoSCoW:

-‘Must or Should Could or Won’t’ and prioritization method.
-The prioritization shows the importance of each requirement however it does not mean that requirements classified as Must will be developed first; it means that by the completion of the project they must be delivered.
-Requirements classified, as ‘Won’t’ should be listed even if they won’t be met during this sprint. suggestions that Would be implemented as part of future development to improve the system [32]
+‘Must or Should Could or Won’t’ is a requirement and prioritization method.
+The prioritization shows the importance of each requirement however it does not mean that requirements classified as ‘Must’ will be developed first; it means that by the completion of the project they must be delivered.
+Requirements classified, as ‘Won’t’ should be listed even if they won’t be met during this sprint.
+Those requirements will be used as suggestions that ‘Would’ be implemented as part of future development to improve the system [32].

 Functional and non-functional requirements

+The requirements listed below were used as the basis for the development and testing of the web application, to determine the completion of the project and assess its success.

+(ck: revisit the Shall and Must column

+(MoSCow: M) = (Shall in S/M terminology) ??

+(MoSCow: S) = (Must in S/M terminology)??)